OpenTofu is now part of the Linux Foundation 🎉

 }

-Run the terraform plan and apply commands to store this secret into the target GitHub repo.
+Run the terraform plan and apply commands to store this secret in the target GitHub repo.

 github actions secret

-Similarly there are other GitHub Action resources which we can manage using Terraform provider integrations/github.
+Similarly, we can manage other GitHub Action resources using Terraform provider integrations/github.

-Note that the integrations/github provider currently does not support any resource for creating the Actions.
+Note: The integrations/github provider currently does not support any resource for creating the Actions.
 The workflow for GitHub Actions has to be defined in a separate YAML file (typically named .github.yml).
-The same file can then be used to be pushed to the repository using null_resource resource and local-exec provisioner.
+The same file can then be pushed to the repository using null_resource resource and local-exec provisioner.

 Read more about managing Terraform with GitHub Actions.

 Terraform is a powerful tool that can simplify the management of GitHub resources like projects, repositories, actions, issues, and branches.
-With Terraform’s Infrastructure as Code approach, we can create, import, and modify various GitHub resources according to the requirements.
-Terraform’s declarative syntax is capable of managing the complexity of modern computing.
+With Terraform’s IaC approach, we can create, import, and modify various GitHub resources according to the requirements.
+Terraform’s declarative syntax can manage the complexity of modern computing.

 And don’t forget to explore how Spacelift makes it easy to work with Terraform.